Eth007/CTF-Writeups/UIUCTF 2021/Pwn_Warmup/README.md

 > Never use this function.

 OK.
 So the program is using an insecure function.
 Why is `gets()` insecure?
-According to the man page, `gets` reads input from `stdin` until a newline, and then *writes it to memory*.
-No check for how much memory is being written to, so we can overwrite whatever we want in memory.
+According to the man page, `gets` reads input from standard input until a newline, and then *writes it to memory*.
+No check for how much memory is being written to, so we can overwrite whatever we want in nearby memory by giving the program more input than it is prepared to handle.
 Let's visualize the memory:

 ```
 |        buf[8]        |                       | saved ebp | saved eip |